Documentation

 ⚠️ Important

 Each unique password creates a separate, isolated vault.
-There is no "master password" — if you forget a password, that vault's data is permanently inaccessible.
+There is no "master password" and no "wrong password" — every password simply opens its own space.
+If you forget a password, that vault's data is permanently inaccessible.

 Multi-Password System